ChifiSource/Olive.jl/README.md

 oliveserver[:OliveCore]
 ```
 This also means that the routes of an `Olive` server could be changed, or rerouted in anyway -- really.
 All of the projects are stored within the `OliveCore.open` field, a `Vector{Olive.Environment}`.
+Our client data is stored inside of `OliveCore.client_data` and open projects are in `OliveCore.open`.
 #### olive session
 A crucial project you are probably going to want to be aware of if you are planning to deploy `Olive` is [OliveSession](https://github.com/ChifiSource/OliveSession.jl).
 This is an `Olive` extension provided to make `Olive` far more deployable and multi-user friendly.
 This project is still in the works, it is not recommended to deploy this current state of `Olive`.
 The modules need to limit access to `Base` functions, something base `Olive` is not intended to offer.
 This build of `Olive` is intended to primarily be focused on the single-computer experience, while still making `Olive` apply to that type of context in deployment and customized.
 ### contributing